JeffFessler/book-la-demo/docs/src/index.md

   [unicode](https://docs.julialang.org/en/v1/manual/unicode-input/#Unicode-Input)
   characters like `÷ ⊗ ⊕ ∘ ×` and `α β γ`.

-* Peruse the reconstruction examples listed in the menu here.
+* Peruse the demos listed in the menu here.
   If your browser window is wide enough, you should see a menu to the left.
   If your window is narrow,